swcarpentry/DEPRECATED-boot-camps/version-control/git/local/Readme.md

 with a big, dual monitor setup.
 The second is a tiny lightweight netbook you take with you when you travel.
 Imagine also that you have a presentation at a conference overseas.
-You know that no matter how "finished" you think you are with your slide deck, inevitably you will realize you need to add an exta figure or recalculate some data AFTER leaving the country and your main desktop workstation.
+You know that no matter how "finished" you think you are with your slide deck, inevitably you will realize you need to add an extra figure or recalculate some data AFTER leaving the country and your main desktop workstation.
 How can you be sure your slide deck, data, and the programs you've written are synchronized between your two machines?
 How can you be sure that